Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear idea of where you want to be in the next year or two years?
-Failure to set goals that are achievable can slow progress.
-Create clear short-term and long-term goals that prioritize those that will have the most impact on your career advancement.
-To boost job satisfaction be sure your goals are in line with your personal needs.
+Have you got a crystal clear vision of where you want to be in the next one year or two?
+If you don’t set realistic goals, it can slow progress.
+Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
+In order to increase job satisfaction be sure your goals are in line with your personal needs.

-Making meaningful connections can lead to more opportunities for advancement and new jobs in your current position.
-Establishing strong networks shouldn’t just be focused on senior employees, but also your former colleagues and peers. colleagues, and also attendance at industry-related events and conferences.
+The development of meaningful relationships can lead to new job opportunities and advancements in your current role.
+Networks that are strong should not be limited to senior employees, but also your former colleagues and peers. colleagues, and also attending industry gatherings and events.

 - Participate in employee resource groups